 See the difference?
 So take your recognition from stale to stellar by incorporating the 5 components of effective recognition the next time you want to say thank you:

-If you have the art of recognition down but need help identifying what to give recognition for in the first place, no worries.
+Have the art of recognition down, but need help identifying what to give recognition for?
+No worries.
 We’ve put together a list of 50 behaviors to recognize and reward.
-It covers everything from company milestones, performance wins, learning & development initiatives, and more!
+It covers everything from company milestones, performance wins, learning & development initiatives, and more.